Description

 Project Progress

-A single-device TidGen Power System with a rated capacity of 150 kW was secured to a bottom support frame, which was fully installed with piles driven on April 8, 2012.
+In March 2012, ORPC began construction at the Cobscook Bay site.
+A single-device TidGen Power System with a rated capacity of 150 kW was secured to the bottom support frame, which was fully installed with piles driven on April 8, 2012.
 The TGU was deployed on August 14, 2012.
 Subsea power and data cables were deployed on the seafloor and connected to the TidGen device.
-Electricity generated by the TidGen Power System was delivered by an underwater power cable to an On-shore Station in Lubec, Maine, where it was power-conditioned and connected to the Bangor Hydro Electric Company (now Versant Power) utility grid on September 13, 2012.
-ORPC entered into a 20-year agreement with Bangor Hydro Electric Company on January 1, 2013 for up to 5 megawatts at a price of $215/MWh, escalating at 2.0% per year.

 Federal Status |